For my T-SQL Tuesday contribution this month I want to write a letter to my 20 year old self.

 Basically I had three unrelated jobs in the UK where I worked with Dutch people.
 In the end I ended up moving to the Netherlands for another reason.

-Well I hope you all enjoyed my T-SQL Tuesday contribution for this month.
+Well I hope you all enjoyed reading my letter to my 20 year old self for my T-SQL Tuesday contribution for this month.
 I had fun doing it and tried to stick to the positives.

 I know others will agree with some of this.
 In addition younger people might get some tips from this.